gavofyork/graypaper/README.md

 - Optional `on_report` entry point
 - Remove assignments from state - no need for it to be there as it's derivable from $\eta_2$ alone.
 - Make memo bounded, rather than fixed.

-## Stuff to replicate to PolkaJam

-- Beefy root and accumulate-result hash.
-- Judgements
-- Using posterior assignments.

 ## Done
 - Statistics/Bookkeeping